The Human Stain (film)

 The Human Stain is a 2003 American drama film directed by Robert Benton.
-Its screenplay, by Nicholas Meyer, is based on the novel of the same name by Philip Roth.
+Its screenplay, by Nicholas Meyer, is based on the 2000 novel by Philip Roth.
 The film stars Anthony Hopkins, Nicole Kidman, Gary Sinise, and Ed Harris.

 Plot

 In the late 1990s, writer Nathan Zuckerman has settled in a lakeside New England cabin following his second divorce and a battle with prostate cancer.
 His quiet life is interrupted by Coleman Silk, a former dean and professor of classics at local Athena College, who was forced to resign after being accused of making a racist remark in class.
 Coleman's wife died suddenly following the scandal, and he wants to avenge his loss of career and companion by writing a book about the events with Nathan's assistance.

 The project is placed on the back burner when Coleman has an affair with a younger woman, named Faunia Farley, a semi-literate who supports herself by working menial jobs, including at the college.
 Their relationship is threatened by the faculty members who forced Coleman from his job and by Faunia's ex-husband, Lester, a mentally unbalanced Vietnam War veteran, who blames her for the deaths of their children in an accident.
-Flashbacks of Coleman's life reveal to the audience his secret; he is an African American, who has "passed" as a white Jewish man for most of his adult life.
+Flashbacks of Coleman's life reveal his secret: he is an African American, who has "passed" as a Jewish man for most of his adult life.